giselcgomez/badbank/README.md

 # Title: BadBank Application
 # Description:
 This is a project for the MIT Emeritus Fullstack Development with MERN Developer Profesional Certificate in Coding.
 It is called BadBank for it lacks security.
 This is a React application, it uses, context, routing and bootstrap.
 It also has form validations.
-The application was deployed in AWS Buckets.
+The application was deployed in AWS S3 Buckets.
+[Visit Here](https://badbankreact01.s3.us-west-1.amazonaws.com/index.html#/)

 # Functionalities:
 * Create Account